DENTSPLY SIRONA (NASDAQ:XRAY) Updates Q1 Earnings Guidance

 DENTSPLY SIRONA (NASDAQ:XRAY – Get Rating) updated its first quarter earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.48-0.52 for the period, compared to the Thomson Reuters consensus estimate of $0.67.
+The company provided earnings per share guidance of $0.48-0.52 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.67.
 The company issued revenue guidance of $965 million, compared to the consensus revenue estimate of $1.02 billion.DENTSPLY SIRONA also updated its Q1 2022 guidance to $0.480-$0.520 EPS.

-DENTSPLY SIRONA (NASDAQ:XRAY – Get Rating) last announced its quarterly earnings results on Monday, February 28th.
-The medical instruments supplier reported $0.76 earnings per share for the quarter, missing the consensus estimate of $0.79 by ($0.03).
-DENTSPLY SIRONA had a net margin of 9.90% and a return on equity of 12.51%.
-The firm had revenue of $1.09 billion for the quarter, compared to analyst estimates of $1.13 billion.
-During the same period in the previous year, the firm posted $0.87 EPS.
-The company’s revenue was up .6% compared to the same quarter last year.
-As a group, analysts predict that DENTSPLY SIRONA will post 3.1 earnings per share for the current fiscal year.

-XRAY has been the subject of several research analyst reports.
-Morgan Stanley initiated coverage on shares of DENTSPLY SIRONA in a research note on Monday, January 31st.
-They set an overweight rating and a $62.00 target price for the company.
-TheStreet lowered shares of DENTSPLY SIRONA from a b- rating to a c+ rating in a research note on Friday, March 18th.
-The Goldman Sachs Group lowered their target price on shares of DENTSPLY SIRONA from $66.00 to $59.00 and set a neutral rating for the company in a research note on Tuesday, March 1st.
-StockNews.com initiated coverage on shares of DENTSPLY SIRONA in a research note on Thursday, March 31st.
+Several research firms have recently weighed in on XRAY.
+HC Wainwright cut their price target on DENTSPLY SIRONA from $66.00 to $58.00 in a research note on Tuesday, March 1st.
+The Goldman Sachs Group cut their price target on DENTSPLY SIRONA from $66.00 to $59.00 and set a neutral rating for the company in a research note on Tuesday, March 1st.
+StockNews.com began coverage on DENTSPLY SIRONA in a research note on Thursday, March 31st.
 They set a buy rating for the company.
-Finally, Robert W. Baird lowered their target price on shares of DENTSPLY SIRONA from $78.00 to $67.00 and set an outperform rating for the company in a research note on Friday, February 18th.
-Two research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has an average rating of Buy and an average target price of $66.00.
+TheStreet downgraded DENTSPLY SIRONA from a b- rating to a c+ rating in a research note on Friday, March 18th.
+Finally, Morgan Stanley began coverage on DENTSPLY SIRONA in a research note on Monday, January 31st.
+They issued an overweight rating and a $62.00 target price for the company.
+Two investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of Buy and a consensus target price of $66.00.

+The company also recently disclosed a quarterly dividend, which was paid on Friday, April 8th.
+Investors of record on Friday, March 25th were issued a dividend of $0.125 per share.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 1.03%.
+This is a boost from DENTSPLY SIRONA’s previous quarterly dividend of $0.11.
+The ex-dividend date was Thursday, March 24th.
+DENTSPLY SIRONA’s dividend payout ratio (DPR) is currently 26.04%.

-Large investors have recently modified their holdings of the stock.
-SkyView Investment Advisors LLC acquired a new stake in DENTSPLY SIRONA during the fourth quarter worth approximately $228,000.
-Vident Investment Advisory LLC grew its position in shares of DENTSPLY SIRONA by 26.6% during the fourth quarter.
-Vident Investment Advisory LLC now owns 5,102 shares of the medical instruments supplier’s stock worth $285,000 after acquiring an additional 1,071 shares during the last quarter.
-Allstate Corp grew its position in shares of DENTSPLY SIRONA by 6.1% during the fourth quarter.
-Allstate Corp now owns 5,671 shares of the medical instruments supplier’s stock worth $316,000 after acquiring an additional 324 shares during the last quarter.
-JustInvest LLC grew its position in shares of DENTSPLY SIRONA by 57.0% during the fourth quarter.
-JustInvest LLC now owns 7,248 shares of the medical instruments supplier’s stock worth $404,000 after acquiring an additional 2,632 shares during the last quarter.
-Finally, Toroso Investments LLC grew its position in shares of DENTSPLY SIRONA by 50.7% during the fourth quarter.
-Toroso Investments LLC now owns 8,125 shares of the medical instruments supplier’s stock worth $453,000 after acquiring an additional 2,733 shares during the last quarter.
-97.32% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors have recently made changes to their positions in the business.
+Allstate Corp increased its stake in DENTSPLY SIRONA by 6.1% in the 4th quarter.
+Allstate Corp now owns 5,671 shares of the medical instruments supplier’s stock worth $316,000 after purchasing an additional 324 shares during the period.
+MML Investors Services LLC grew its position in shares of DENTSPLY SIRONA by 4.5% in the 4th quarter.
+MML Investors Services LLC now owns 14,236 shares of the medical instruments supplier’s stock worth $794,000 after buying an additional 618 shares during the last quarter.
+Vident Investment Advisory LLC grew its position in shares of DENTSPLY SIRONA by 26.6% in the 4th quarter.
+Vident Investment Advisory LLC now owns 5,102 shares of the medical instruments supplier’s stock worth $285,000 after buying an additional 1,071 shares during the last quarter.
+JustInvest LLC grew its position in shares of DENTSPLY SIRONA by 57.0% in the 4th quarter.
+JustInvest LLC now owns 7,248 shares of the medical instruments supplier’s stock worth $404,000 after buying an additional 2,632 shares during the last quarter.
+Finally, Toroso Investments LLC grew its position in shares of DENTSPLY SIRONA by 50.7% in the 4th quarter.
+Toroso Investments LLC now owns 8,125 shares of the medical instruments supplier’s stock worth $453,000 after buying an additional 2,733 shares during the last quarter.
+97.32% of the stock is currently owned by institutional investors and hedge funds.

 About DENTSPLY SIRONA (Get Rating)